 Next, you’ll come to the bagels and breads.
 Run quickly from this section, as poor recovery and eventual diabetes lurk here…..

 The unsweetened applesauce, tomato and marinara sauces (look for low sugar options), olive oil, vinegars, spices, and various simmer sauces are all good.
 As always, get in the habit of checking the ingredient list of sauces and the like.
-Some here are ok, others are not.
+Some here are ok and others are not.
+Again, only ingredients that you recognize, not too much sugar (especially high fructose corn syrup), and no artificial sugars or colors.

 There are great deals here on canned fish.
-The Wild Alaska Salmon, wild smoked salmon, sardines, and “chunk light tuna with no salt added” are all favorites of mine.
+The wild Alaskan salmon, wild smoked salmon, sardines, and “chunk light tuna with no salt added” are all favorites of mine.
 Nearby, canned artichoke hearts, hearts of palm, and olives, can be found.
 Add any combination of these three to dress up your salads.

 A great new product is the broth concentrate: chicken, beef, and now vegetable.
 Though slightly processed, they have acceptable ingredients, and add lots of flavor to quick meals.

 Beware of the coconut milk.
-Nothing is wrong with the quality, it’s just that TJ’s only sells the “lite” coconut milk – which is simply watered down coconut milk.
+Nothing is wrong with the quality.
+It’s just that TJ’s only sells the “lite” coconut milk – which is simply watered down coconut milk.
 Buy regular coconut milk elsewhere, then thin it with water yourself if you feel the need.
 If you buy the lite – here or elsewhere – you are paying full price for half the product.
+Watch out for preservatives in canned coconut milk, too.
+The ingredients should just be coconut, water and guar gum.

 Nuts at TJ’s are always a good deal.
 The pre-ground almond meal is a great grain substitute that you can use in many recipes.
 Dried fruits can also be useful; check the ingredient list, though.
-You might get a surprise.
+You might get a surprise dose of sulfites if you’re not careful.

-You’ll usually done by this point.
-Some other things that you might occasionally buy here: wine, supplements, goat yogurt(rarely), and coffee.
-Remember that just because a store features quality, organic products does NOT mean that said food is automatically healthy.
+You’ll usually be done by this point.
+Some other things that you might occasionally buy here: wine, some supplements and coffee.
+Remember that just because a store features quality, organic products does NOT mean that 1. everything in the store is organic, and 2. that all of the food within the store is automatically healthy.
 Organic junk food is still junk food!
-The only difference is perhaps a little less pesticide residue, but this isn’t the main problem.
 A product can start out using natural ingredients, but can easily be processed into something very unhealthy.
-As an example, you can peruse this list of cancer causing acrylamide content from the US FDA.
-Scroll down about 3/4 of the way, noticing that TJ’s “veggie chips” have one of the highest acrylamide contents measured anywhere.
+A couple rules of thumb are that you should be spending most of your time in the produce and meat sections, and you should be able to conjure a picture in your mind of every ingredient on the labels of prepackaged foods.
+Good luck and happy shopping!